 From its rudimentary beginnings in Spain in the 1940s, audio description has come a long way (see our timeline here).

-Australian is the only English Speaking nation in the OECD not to offer audio description on television.
+Until 2020, Australian was the only English Speaking nation in the OECD not to offer audio description on television.

-People who are blind and vision impaired have been calling on the government to change this for at least 20 years, as Emma Bennison, CEO of Blind Ctizens Australia explains:
+People who are blind and vision impaired campaigned to change this for decades, as Emma Bennison, CEO of Blind Ctizens Australia, explains:

 “Blind Citizens Australia and other organisations across the blindness sector have been advocating for twenty years to get an AD service on Australian television.
 We have shown extraordinary patience and a willingness to work collaboratively with Government through the various trials and consultation processes, but twenty years is too long, and we will no longer allow Governments to ignore us.”